-- 1. The safety check will take place prior to the first class of the day. - 2.
-The safety check must be performed by a Provincial Rules Official (PRO) or a qualified person appointed by the competition management.
+- · The safety check will take place prior to the first class of the day. - The safety check must be performed by a Provincial Rules Official (PRO) or a qualified person appointed by the competition management.

-- 1. Arenas of suitable size may be indoor or outdoor and must be safe. - 2.
-Outdoor arenas may be constructed of fencing, or a temporary arena may be used. - 3.
-The size of the competition arena will be at the discretion of competition management and dependant on venue specifics.
+- · Arenas of suitable size may be indoor or outdoor and must be safe. - Outdoor arenas may be constructed of fencing, or a temporary arena may be used. - The size of the competition arena will be at the discretion of competition management and dependent on venue specifics.

-- 1. At the discretion of the competition management, classes may be split or combined as entries warrant.
+- At the discretion of the competition management, classes may be split or combined as entries warrant.

-- 2. All classes may be split based on the following:
+- · All classes may be split based on the following:

 - Age (Junior, Adult, Masters)

 - Two-wheeled or four-wheeled vehicles

 - Equine height classification